Kaktushose/jda-commands/wiki/docs/message/localization.md

 ### Via Annotation

-If no bundle is specified, it will traverse the stack (the called methods) and search for the nearest
+If no bundle is specified, JDA-Commands will traverse the stack (the called methods) and search for the nearest
 <Bundle>
 annotation with following order: